Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-delete-exercise.md

-# Harbor Master: Implementing DELETE Operations for Docks and Haulers (Exercise)
+# Harbor Master: DELETE Docks and Haulers (Exercise)

 In this chapter, you'll implement DELETE endpoints to remove docks and haulers from the Harbor Master API.
 This is an exercise for you to practice what you've learned in the previous chapter.